 withdraws from all his/her courses, for any reason including medical withdrawals, he/she may no longer

 be eligible for the full amount of Title IV funds that he/she was originally scheduled to receive.

-schedule is used to determine the amount of federal student aid funds he/she will have earned at the
+If the student received any Federal funds, the Return of Title IV funds is calculated.
+Calvin Seminary uses the Treatment of Federal Title IV Funds form to determine the amount of federal student aid funds he/she will have earned at the

 time of the withdrawal.
 Federal aid includes Federal Stafford Loan (subsidized and unsubsidized), and